crate/cratedb-guide/docs/integrate/spark/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Getting started with Apache Spark and CrateDB
+:::{grid-item-card} Getting started with Apache Spark and CrateDB
-:link: spark-getting-started
+:link: spark-usage
 :link-type: ref
 Using Apache Spark with CrateDB is a powerful combination for processing and analyzing large datasets.